aforward9600/pokemonpalette/README.md

 - All 151 pkmn are available in one version
   - Though difficult for a select few, each pkmn can be obtained multiple times
   - The uniquness between red & blue is still preserved in encounter rarity
-- Minor quality-of-life improvements
+- Minor quality-of-life improvements during battle
   - When a pkmn is caught and fills the box, a reminder is printed that the box is full
+  - Exp bar in battle
+  - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+- Minor quality-of-life improvements outside of battle
+  - CUT not needed to get to Lt.
+Surge and Erika (a blocking event replaces the Vermilion shrub)
   - Move relearner and deleter
   - Nearly all trainers can be rematched just by talking to them a 2nd time after their most recent defeat
   - Due to on-demand rematches, you could do a pseudo-"new game+" by boxing your pkmn and rematching everyone in order
-  - There is an NPC that generates a trainer battle with a randomized roster
-  - CUT not needed to get to Lt.
-Surge and Erika (a blocking event replaces the Vermilion shrub)
-  - Stone evolutions regain some level-up moves
-  - Yellow-version move lists have been integrated
   - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts
   - After the elite-4, a new vendor opens up in celadon allowing the purchase of normally unique items
+  - After the elite-4, there is an NPC that generates a trainer battle with a randomized 6-pkmn roster
   - Added some special trainer battles as fun little easter eggs
-  - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+- Minor learnset changes that make things more convenient while still staying gen-1 legal
+  - Stone evolutions regain some level-up moves
+  - Yellow-version move lists have been integrated
 - Minimal changes to battle mechanics necessitated by AI improvements
   - Trapping moves now have reduced priority and they end (using up the turn) if the target switches
     - Prevents PP underflow glitch